 In addition to encouraging substantively and theoretically novel papers, JRP encourages submissions that use strong and innovative methodologies, such as longitudinal studies, diary studies, experiments, or quasi-experiments, as well as those that use non-self-report data (e.g., other reports, implicit methods, narratives).
 To broaden the base of published research, JRP further encourages studies that include non-college students as participants.Cross-sectional, self-report studies conducted among college students can make important contributions to the literature.
 However, such studies are also relatively easy to conduct and have some important limitations.
 Although single-study papers that use these methods will be considered at JRP, we have somewhat higher expectations regarding the size and the novelty of the contribution that such studies can make.
 Papers that rely solely on cross-sectional designs and self-report questionnaire methods among convenience samples are often rejected without review.

-In short, JRP seeks to continue its tradition of publishing top tier, traditional personality research, while establishing a lively forum in which well-done studies of a slightly riskier nature will find a comfortable home.Brief Reports
+In short, JRP seeks to continue its tradition of publishing top tier, traditional personality research, while establishing a lively forum in which well-done studies of a slightly riskier nature will find a comfortable home.Types of article

 The Journal of Research in Personality is committed to improving the replicability of psychological research.
 To that end, the editors have put in place three new policies that all authors should consider when submitting their manuscripts.